hcguersoy/nexus-maven-plugin/README.md

 ## Next steps

 - fix and align dependency versions
-- May this should be implemented as a Jenkins plugin
 - other repository servers should be supported

-- in a far future I plan to publish this @ Maven Central but I hope that this funktionality will get obsolte due to new features in Nexus OSS or other free repsotory servers (hope the guys from Apache Archiva reads this...)
+I'm thinking about implementing this stuff as a Jenkins plugin.
+IMHO this task should not be defined in a Maven POM.

+An other idea is to implement an alternative "Maven Release Plugin for Continuous Delivery" using this plugin as a part of the workflow.

 ## Credits

 Thanks to Tim Moore and Don Brown providing the 'Mojo Executor Plugin' to the community.
 See more details on this plugin here: http://timmoore.github.io/mojo-executor/

-Special thanks to Reinhard Nägele contributing all the stuff for releasing this plugin at Maven Central.
+Special thanks to Reinhard Nägele contributing all the stuff for releasing this plugin at Maven Central and hints.

 ## Supported Platforms